TeamTuringCOS301/Backend/README.md

   Every time a user submits a visited point, the probability of earning a coin is calculated as `maxProbability * exp(-numPoints * expScale)`.

+* `disableCache` - Whether to disable caching of app resources.

 * `email` - Email configuration.

   * `from` - The "From" field to use for emails sent by the server.